 - ESU Promotional and Membership Materials

-- 0 Your branch competition is a great place to distribute membership, TLab brochures and other promotional materials.
+- Your branch competition is a great place to distribute membership, TLab brochures and other promotional materials.

 - Create an email program for the branch competition.
 It should contain the following:

-- Contestants' names
+- o Contestants' names

-- Participating teachers
+- o Participating teachers

-- Participating schools
+- o Participating schools

-- 0 List of contestants' selections (monologues and sonnets)
+- List of contestants' selections (monologues and sonnets)